-Of course, I’ve changed things up in my own version, but Kenji totally nailed the flavor combination on the head.
+Of course, I’ve changed things up in my own version, but the flavor inspiration in Kenji’s version is so spot on.
 Spicy jalapenos, creamy peanut butter, and thick and hearty sweet potatoes… paired with coconut milk?

 Yes, and yes again!
 And the best part is this soup is naturally vegan and gluten free — no substitutions necessary, and so good, you won’t want to sub in any chicken broth.
 Not only does the coconut milk keep this dairy free and allow us to simmer it for hours without a risk of curdling, but it also carries the flavor much more than using vegetable or chicken broth.

 Spicy peppers.
 Thick and hearty sweet potatoes, simmered until they practically fall apart.
 Rich and nutty peanut butter (and a sprinkle of peanuts for crunch).
 Sweet coconut milk.
 Earthy kale.
 A squeeze of bright lime juice.
 Delicious.

-This doubled perfectly for our soup group, and held up really well simmering on the stove for an extra 2 hours waiting for people to come pick up their share.
+This doubled perfectly for our soup group and held up well simmering on the stove for an extra 2 hours waiting for people to come pick up their share.

 The longer it sat on low heat, the thicker the soup got, as the sweet potatoes continued to break down.
 (I think I liked it even more after the extra simmering time!).

 It reheated well in the microwave at work, and the rest of our leftovers went into the freezer for a later day.